Own choice of any fast movement from a Classical Sonata by composers such as Mozart, Haydn, Clementi, Schubert, Beethoven, etc.

 1. Performances are for soloists unless an event indicates otherwise.

 4. TEACHER’S PASS: Teachers who have submitted 10 or more students in SOLO events will be eligible for ONE Festival Pass.
-To claim, they should email: email@example.com no later than Friday 31 May 2018 giving student names and event number details.
+To claim, they should email: firstname.lastname@example.org no later than Friday 20 May 2022 giving details of each student's name and the event number they are entered.
 Please allow 10 working days to receive this Pass in the mail.
 An administrative charge of $10 needs to be paid, so please be sure to arrange for this payment at the same time as when applying.

 5. Time limits allow for the presentation of ONE OR MORE ITEMS, published or unpublished unless otherwise stipulated, provided they fit within the nominated time limits.
 Limits are strictly monitored and entrants exceeding ‘Total Performance Time’ will be eligible for ‘comments only’ - not for a placing.
 Please refer to Item 27 in the General Rules & Conditions of Entry.